 I pay for this,” the lifeguard, a pupil, said.
 “It’s in my prices.

-“Absolutely not,” she stated.
-“I suppose, if anything, it is unnoticed by school funding.”
-At the library, a number of the constructing became actually falling apart simultaneously as the faculty’s tuition and charges have doubled in a decade.
-Dokoupil said.
-“The library has water within the basement and rugs from some other era.
-But, you have a lazy river.”
+“Not,” she stated.
+I suppose, if anything, it is unnoticed by school funding.”
+At the library, several buildings were falling apart simultaneously as the faculty’s tuition and charges doubled in a decade.
+Dokoupil said, “The library has water in the basement and rugs from some other era.
+But you have a lazy river.”

 “We have a lazy river.
 So, maybe I need to pass relax,” McKinney said, laughing.